aeporreca/funkdigen2/README.md

+> ⚠️ The current version of `funkdigen2` is outdated with respect to the algorithms described in [the final version of our paper](https://doi.org/10.1016/j.dam.2024.05.030).
+A (faster) update is hopefully coming soon.

 # funkdigen2

 An efficient generator of functional digraphs (uniform outdegree 1) up to isomorphism, also called mapping patterns, finite (endo)functions, or finite dynamical systems; see sequence [A001372](https://oeis.org/A001372) on the [OEIS](https://oeis.org).
 It is also possible to only generate *connected* functional digraphs (sequence [A002861](https://oeis.org/A002861) on the OEIS) with a command-line switch.